 Patriotic discoverers have turned to their homelands, or cities for inspiration, others have drawn from mythological figures.
 Great scientists are honoured by having metals named after them.
 Some discoverers, apparently fascinated by the vast stillness of space, have named their discoveries after heavenly bodies.

-The Rhine provinces of Germany,
+The Rhine provinces of Germany, and the river after which rhenium was named. |

 Some other metals are named after cities.
 For example magnesium is named after Magnesia, an ancient city in Asia Minor; hafnium from the Latin name of Copenhagen; holmium, from Holmia, Latin for Stockholm; and lutetium, from the Latin for Paris, Lutetia.
 Strontium gets its name from Strontian, a small village in Scotland.
 In 1787, a rare mineral was unearthed there.
 This mineral contained the 'earth' (oxide) of the element.
 Soon, the British chemist, Hope, got interested in the mineral, and isolated it in 1792.
 The village of Ytterby in Sweden has given its name to no less than four elements - yttrium, ytterbium, terbium and erbium.
 Not a single continent, state, or city has been awarded such an honour.